 The posture you maintain while you speak is also very important and must exude confidence.
 Your handshake shouldn’t be too strong or too weak and you must always maintain eye contact with your listeners for better results.

 For someone who is learning how to improve communication skills, it is very important to first think and then speak.
 There is no harm in taking a pause, gathering your thoughts and then speaking, especially in front of an audience.

 You cannot talk to everyone in the same manner.
 Your tone, dialect, degree of formality and other things related to speech will vary depending on who you talk to.
-How you talk to your friends at your home will be completely different from how you talk to the same set of friends in a poetry gathering.
+Moreover, how you talk to your friends at home will be completely different from how you talk to the same set of friends in a poetry gathering.

 Similarly, your speech will change when you address a gathering or talk to your teachers.
 You must be aware of the required features of speech in a situation and then speak accordingly.

 You must be careful while expressing your speech and make sure you get the pronunciation right, take pauses and pay attention to intonation.
 Do not speak in a monotone and bring expression to your voice.

 This does not mean being dramatic and making exaggerated hand gestures.
 You can bring expression in your speech without even raising a finger.

 While framing your thoughts into beautiful words and sentence structures is important you must be careful not to exceed the limits.
 A good speech is not an unnecessarily long speech.
 Saying what you have to say movingly and yet using as few words as possible is also an art.

 Mastering the skill of making an impact when you speak and yet being brief is a skill which you must try and cultivate.

 Practice Public Speaking